ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/Methodological_specification.md

 the respondent's domain group.

-If the final score is greater than or equal to the selective editing threshold then output the output flag marker for the reporting unit as 'F' for failed selective editing and the respondent requires validation.
+If the final score is greater than or equal to the selective editing threshold, then output the output flag marker for the reporting unit as 'F' for failed selective editing and the respondent requires validation.

-If the final score is less than the selective editing threshold then output the output flag as 'P' for pass selective editing and does not require validation.
+If the final score is less than the selective editing threshold, then output the output flag as 'P' for pass selective editing and does not require validation.